mrfdev/Boosters/README.md

 ### PyroWelcomesPro points

-Boosters includes an experimental points integration for `PyroWelcomesPro`.
+Boosters includes a read-only/manual-detection points integration for `PyroWelcomesPro`.

-- It edits `plugins/PyroWelcomesPro/config.yml`
+- It reads `plugins/PyroWelcomesPro/config.yml`
-- It updates:
+- It checks:
   - `Settings.EarnablePoints`
   - `Settings.DiscordSRV.EarnablePoints`
-- It runs the configured reload command after saving
+- It infers a Points booster when either value is higher than the configured base value
-- It tracks the multiplier and time like the other booster types
+- It shows that detected booster in `/rate`, `/rate debug`, and PlaceholderAPI output
+- It does not write, stop, or reload PyroWelcomesPro until that plugin reliably reloads these settings live

 Current assumptions: